-How to Draw 3D Shapes – 3D Objects Drawing Tutorial
+How to Draw 3D Shapes – Learn to Draw 7 Different 3D Objects

 Learning to draw 3D shapes is a fundamental skill to know as an artist, as this is the foundation of most subject matter.
 This is because, on many occasions, artists will be drawing three-dimensional structures in some sort of way, whether it is figure drawing, a still life, nature, or any other three-dimensional subject.
 Having a basic knowledge of the process of constructing three-dimensional structures is important to grasp.
-This allows for a lot of natural progressions to more complicated structures, ultimately giving you much more confidence in your artistic practice when drawing real-life objects.
+We will cover 7 different 3D shapes to draw, including detailed step-by-step tutorials.

 A Step-by-Step Guide to Drawing 3D Shapes